 Sam Mountain and Temples

-Sam Mountain rises 284 meters—the Mekong Delta's highest point, and visible from the city center seven kilometers away.
+Sam Mountain rises 284 meters — the Mekong Delta (메콩 델타 / 湄公河三角洲 / メコンデルタ)'s highest point, and visible from the city center seven kilometers away.
 It is a pilgrimage site.
 The Lady of Sam Mountain (Ba Chua Xu Nui Sam) temple sits on the peak; locals make annual ceremonies every April (lunar calendar, usually May).
 The views from the top are expansive: river, rice fields, Cambodia across the water.

 In the city itself, Tay An Temple dates to 1847.
 Phuoc Dien Temple is a recognized historic monument.
 Both are active; you may encounter devotees and ceremonies.
+Tay An is worth a slow visit — the architecture blends Vietnamese, Cham, and Khmer influences, which tells you everything about this town's cultural position.
+Look for the rows of bodhisattva statues lining the entrance hall.
+Dress modestly (cover shoulders and knees) and remove shoes before entering any temple.

 "Mam Tai" and Fish Sauce

-Chau Doc is the origin point for "mam tai," an anchovy-based "nuoc mam" (fish sauce) that is bottled and shipped across Vietnam and overseas.
+Chau Doc is the origin point for "mam tai," an anchovy-based "nuoc mam" (fish sauce) that is bottled and shipped across Vietnam (베트남 / 越南 / ベトナム) and overseas.
 The local economy runs on fish sauce export and farmed basa catfish.
 If you're curious about how this staple tastes at source, vendors near the market and along the river will sell small bottles.
 The aroma is assertive; don't be shy.

 Image by Vyacheslav Argenberg via Wikimedia Commons (CC BY-SA)